The Death of Richie: Plot

 The film opens with a scene of a burial in a large suburban cemetery.
 Mourners, many of them young people, surround a casket while a eulogist speaks.
 An older couple dressed in black is closest to the casket, suggesting that they are the deceased's parents.
 The grief-stricken father weeps openly and his wife comforts him.

 The story then cuts from the cemetery to a car swerving erratically on a street.
 Inside is 17-year-old Richie Werner (Robby Benson), who is doing drugs in the car with his three friends.
 The driver, Brick, is pulled over for his erratic driving.
 The police officer says he's willing to let Brick off the hook as a favor, but expects favors in return from Brick, who agrees.

 This is the beginning of a series of episodes that bring Richie into conflict with his father George (Ben Gazzara), a stern man who loves his son, but has trouble expressing his feelings.
-Eileen Brennan plays Richie's loving but ineffectual mother Carol, and Lance Kerwin plays his younger brother Russell, whom Richie is very protective of despite his own demons.
+Eileen Brennan plays Richie's loving but ineffectual mother Carol, and Lance Kerwin plays his younger brother Russell, of whom Richie is very protective despite his own demons.

 Father and son make genuine attempts to meet each other halfway and see some success.
 Richie gets a job, although he loses it later when Brick and his thugs show up there.
 George even helps Richie get closer to Sheila (Cynthia Eilbacher), a girl from school that he likes.
 But the father-son relationship worsens as social pressures and personal feelings drive Richie deeper into his drug addiction; as his drug abuse escalates, they have increasingly violent confrontations.
 Family counseling is offered, but George refuses to participate.